 - Student must submit a Time Certification Form (signed by supervising attorney) at the end of the externship term.

-- In addition to field work, student must attend weekly classes, participate in class discussion and complete any readings and course work assigned.
+- In addition to field work, student must attend classes, participate in class discussion and complete any readings and course work assigned.

 How does a student secure an externship for D.C.
 Semester in Practice?